SjdTl/engineer_share/README.md

 # Engineer share
-Case study of Microsoft with the share of engineers in the staff.
+Case study of Microsoft with the share of engineers in the staff for EE3L11 Ethics & Technology.